StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 title: "Approaching the MoA tabular data competition on Kaggle"
 subtitle: "Solution that achieves medal zone placement on a tabular data Kaggle competition."
 date: 2020-12-31
-background: '/img/posts/06.jpg'
+background: '/img/posts/post-01-moa/background.jpg'
 ---

 > # "Can you improve the algorithm that classifies drugs based on their biological activity?"

 # About

 The goal of this blog post is to describe a medal winning solution to the [MoA competition](https://www.kaggle.com/c/lish-moa/overview) on Kaggle.
-Since this was my first ranked competition on Kaggle and I do not have plenty of Data Science experience I would say that this blog post is going to be most suitable for beginners in this domain.
+Since this was my first ranked competition on Kaggle and I am not a Data Scientist expert I would say that this blog post is going to be most suitable for beginners in this domain.

 While describing the solution, my idea is to focus more on the overall concepts rather than going into details of the code.
-All of the solution code was implemented in Python, if you are just interested in the code you can find it on the [github repo](https://github.com/Vilijan/MoAKaggleCompetition).
+All of the solution code was implemented in Python, if you are only interested in the code you can find it on the [github repo](https://github.com/Vilijan/MoAKaggleCompetition).

 # Competition explanation

 The MoA abbreviation in the title of the competition stands for Mechanisms of Action.
-I do not have any domain knowledge for this competition so here are some defenition that I took from the competition page where they describe some of the needed terms in order to understand the data better.
+I do not have any domain knowledge for this competition, so here are some definitions that I took from the competition page where they describe some of the terms needed in order to understand the data better.

 **_What is the Mechanism of Action (MoA) of a drug?_**